 I received my Masters in Library and Information Science from the University of Wisconsin, Madison and edited the journal MultiCultural Review for 16 years.
 In 2012 I received my Masters in Fine Arts in Writing for Children and Young Adults from Vermont College of Fine Arts.

 Living in other countries and researching my novels, with documents in the original language, has helped me become fluent in both Spanish and Portuguese.
 I’ve studied and read Spanish most of my life (and this essay for YARN, the Young Adult Review Network, republished on my blog after YARN’s demise, describes the ups and downs of my language learning), and I’ve frequently blogged here about my study of Portuguese.
 Since 2014 I’ve translated a growing number of children’s and young adult books from Portuguese and Spanish to English.

 You may have noticed that I write a lot about living and working with autism.
 As an adult, I was diagnosed with Asperger’s syndrome (now part of the autism spectrum), and it answered a lot of questions about why I had so much trouble fitting in when I was younger, and even now.
 My novel Rogue portrays a young teenager growing up on the autism spectrum, not knowing why she’s different from the others.
-One of my newer projects is a historical novel with a main character who would be on the autism spectrum if the diagnosis existed in that place and time.
+Both of my forthcoming novels are historical fiction with protagonists who would be on the autism spectrum if the diagnosis existed in that place and time.
 While I want publishers to bring out more books about autistic protagonists by autistic writers, I also do sensitivity reads for writers who are not autistic, to help them understand what it’s like to be on the spectrum, from the inside.